a16z/a16z-contracts/PrOb/licenses/ECR.md

 Grant.Derivative.TolerateOther.1.Intro.sec=These {_Other_NFT_Media_Derivatives} may be similar or identical to {_Your_NFT_Media_Derivatives}.
 Accordingly, on behalf of yourself and your heirs, successors and assigns, you irrevocably covenant and agree not to assert or bring any suit, claim, demand or challenge against

-Grant.Derivative.TolerateOther.1.Creator.Intro.sec={_Creator} or its past, present and future parents, affiliates or licensees (or any of their partners, members, employees, officers, directors, contractors, agents and equityholders) in connection with their use, distribution, reproduction, display, perform, modification, and creation of
+Grant.Derivative.TolerateOther.1.Creator.Intro.sec={_Creator} or its {Affiliates.cl} in connection with their use, distribution, reproduction, display, perform, modification, and creation of

 Grant.Derivative.TolerateOther.1.Creator.Derivatives.sec=derivative works of any {_NFT_Media}  prior to the grant of this license